 If you’re just after an image-based slideshow, YouTube editor is great for this and provides a creative commons music library which you can choose from.

 Sometimes having a neat soundtrack can totally set the tone for a video:

 Sit at your desk all day?
 Time to get moving! 🙆 pic.twitter.com/cyrQEs1WQt

 If you don’t have access to a video camera or you’re not confident that you’re able to get the shots you want, there are also creative commons libraries for stock videos.
 There are plenty of sites from which to choose.

-Pexels Video is a great starting point, in addition to this rundown of video libraries (but check that each of these are creative commons before using).
-If you’ve got a budget, check out the likes of Getty Images or Shutterstock.
+Pexels Video is a great starting point and if you’ve got a budget, check out the likes of Getty Images or Shutterstock.
 You can get a rundown of what more paid options are here.

 Throw it together

-YouTube also has a basic editor but is pretty limited in terms of what it can let you do, especially if you want to add your own sound track.
+YouTube also has a basic editor but doesn’t have all the options you would with software, especially if you want to add your own soundtrack.
 For basic editing of your youtube videos or uploading images, it works great.

 About Rachel Beaney